Get,

 But beware, sunflower oil also has potential pitfalls.
 Specifically, the high-linoleic variant carries some risks.

-Omega-6 fats are vital.
-Yet, excess intake may lead to inflammation, which in turn can cause obesity and heart disease.
+• High Omega-6 Content: Omega-6 fats are vital.
+Yet, excess intake may lead to inflammation, which in turn can cause autoimmune disorders, cancer, and heart disease14

 Sunflower Oil vs. Other Common Cooking Oils